-In this new innovative course practitioners will learn how to reconstruct straightforward implants.
-The course will be taught over 6 weeks through a series of modules based in our dedicated online learning platform and relies on the motivation and self-direction of the people who attend to apply themselves for six weeks.
+In this new innovative course, practitioners will learn how to reconstruct straightforward implants.
+The course will be taught over 6 weeks through a series of modules based on our dedicated online learning platform and relies on the motivation and self-direction of the people who attend to apply themselves for six weeks.

 The learning objectives of this course are as follows:

 The course is spread across a 6 week period and is bookended by an introductory week and a final week designed for the marketing project and finishing off any of the content you may have fallen behind on.
 In between, there are 4 weeks where you will be required to consume a range of content and complete a variety of projects designed to compliment the theoretical-based learning.